nxp-archive/autoivnsw_sja1110_linux/README.md

 **Note:** The firmware binaries need to be located in the default firmware directory (usually `/lib/firmware/`).
 Alternatively, the provided path needs to be a relative path starting from this default firmware directory.

+---
+## GPIO Control
+The **SJA1110** contains 16 general-purpose input/output (GPIO) pins.
+The driver exposes them to Linux userspace via a GPIO chip called `SJA1110-gpiochip`.
+The GPIO numbers are allocated dynamically.
+Which GPIO range is used can be seen, for example, by reading the debugfs file `/sys/kernel/debug/gpio`:

+	root@imx8qxpmek:~# cat /sys/kernel/debug/gpio
+	gpiochip13: GPIOs 0-15, parent: spi/spi0.0, SJA1110-gpiochip, can sleep:

+In the above example, the GPIO number range is 0-15.

+A GPIO pin can be requested from kernel code via a call to `gpio_request()` or it can be directly be exported and controlled via the sysfs interface at `/sys/class/gpio/gpioN/`.
+Refer to the kernel documentation `Documentation/gpio/sysfs.txt` for more information and examples.

+A third method of using the GPIOs is to statically configure them in the device tree.
+A GPIO node must have the following property in order to be able to be controlled by the **SJA1110**:

+> `gpios = <&sja1110_sw GPIO_NUMBER FLAGS>;`

+`sja1110_sw` is a reference to the GPIO controller (i.e. the **switch** device tree node), `GPIO_NUMBER` is the (relative) number of the GPIO pin, and `FLAGS` are GPIO specific flags like for example `GPIO_ACTIVE_HIGH` or `GPIO_ACTIVE_LOW`.

+See `doc/example_device_tree.dtsi` for an example.

+---
 ## SJA1110 Reset
 The **SJA1110** can be reset by either pulling the reset pin low, or by writing to the *ResetCtrl* register via SPI.
 In case a GPIO pin is configured in the [device tree](#DTS-Information), the former method will be preferred.
 Reset is done automatically during [auto upload](#Auto-Upload) but can also be manually triggered via the [sysfs userspace interface](#Userspace-Interface).

+---
 ## DTS Information
 Since the **SJA1110** appears as two logical SPI devices, two distinct device tree entries are required.
 They are described in the sections below.
 For a full example of the device tree node refer to `doc/example_device_tree.dtsi`.